kenmeidearu/surveylib/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Android%20Survey-brightgreen.svg?style=flat)](http://android-arsenal.com/details/1/2780)

-Special thanks to https://github.com/howettl for his contribution.
+Special thanks to https://github.com/howettl  & https://github.com/AndreiD for his Repository.

+this info still using origin repository from AndreiD, just change output of data

 ## A simple to use, survey library for collecting feedback from your users.